 Fires have been widespread in Nebraska this harvest season.
 We’ve received questions on what to do when both unharvested and harvested fields have been burned.
-Additional information about range/pasture damage and stocking rates were shared in this May 2022 FAQ.
+Additional information on crop residue impacts from wildfire can be seen in this article, Fire Damage and Crop Residue Impacts, and range/pasture damage and stocking rates were shared in this article, FAQ for Wildfire Damage to Crops and Range/Pastureland.
 Make sure to contact your insurance company.

 Q: What to do with unharvested corn?